This article appears in the October 2024 issue of The American Prospect magazine. Subscribe here.

 Epic’s software can thus enable doctors and hospitals to overcharge patients, insurers, and government agencies such as Medicare and Medicaid.
 Before a doctor can complete the record of a patient visit, they must respond to every question and check every required box.
 Hospitals have financial incentives to make patients look sicker so that they can maximize revenue, and Epic’s software facilitates this.

-Dr. David Bor, a senior pulmonologist who practices at the Cambridge (MA) Health Alliance and is a professor at Harvard Medical School, told me, “For billing and insurance purposes, the system requires a huge amount of material that we have to add into the note that is clinically irrelevant.
+Dr. David Bor, an infectious disease specialist who practices at the Cambridge (MA) Health Alliance and is a professor at Harvard Medical School, told me, “For billing and insurance purposes, the system requires a huge amount of material that we have to add into the note that is clinically irrelevant.
 It’s a giant time sink.”
 The irony is that the quality of care, one of the biggest original selling points of commercial database systems like Epic, is debased rather than enhanced.
 This detracts from patient care, while it serves as a money machine for hospitals that today are mostly for-profit, in fact if not in law.

 An Epic spokesperson challenges this picture.
 “We take the integrity of health care billing and coding really seriously,” he told me.
 “We have the tools to help hospitals code accurately, so that they can be fairly reimbursed, based on what the doctor or the nurse has documented in the chart.
 As a company, we are committed to supporting our healthcare providers in delivering care effectively and ethically without any incentive or support for practices like upcoding.”
 In other words, if a hospital decides to use Epic’s software to engage in upcoding, Epic’s hands are clean.